underground-software/kdlp.underground.software/src/course_fall2022.md

 ### Fall 2022 Course

-To enroll, request to join [this](https://groups.google.com/g/kdlp-fall22) mailing list before 7 September 2022.
+The semester has begun.
+To audit this course and gain access to our materials, request to join [this](https://groups.google.com/g/kdlp-fall22) mailing list.
+We also recommend joining our [discord](https://discord.gg/CFpuxqYgHM).

 #### Required Materials